Helping moms & babies at HA0781

 ReportA message from those your gift helped

-My name is Madeleine, and I am 39 years old.
-I live in Cap-Haitian in the area of Chauvel with my husband and two children given by God.
-My child who is part of the Survival program is named Theo.
-He is eight months old.
-He is growing baby teeth and is in good health thanks to the medical checkups provided by the Survival program for the children and mothers.
+I am happy to write to you.
+My name is Marie-Ange, I’m 30 years old and I live in Cap-Haïtien in the Cité Chauvel area.
+I live with my husband and our two children, a girl and a boy whom God has given us.
+My daughter, who is part of the Survival program is named Rode.
+She is three months old and is in good health thanks to the program’s consultations for children and parents that took place in October.